-Corequisites: BIO 106, DEN 101, DEN 110, DEN 111 This course provides instruction in identification, properties, evaluation of quality, principles, and procedures related to evaluation of quality, principles, and procedures related to manipulation and storage of operative and specialty dental materials.
+Corequisites: BIO 106, DEN 101, DEN 110, DEN 111 This course provides instruction in identification, properties, evaluation of quality, principles, and procedures related to manipulation and storage of operative and specialty dental materials.
 Emphasis is placed on the understanding and safe application of materials used in the dental office and laboratory.
 Upon completion, students should be able to demonstrate proficiency in the laboratory and clinical application of routinely used dental materials.